dustywhite7/Econ8310/Slides/3 - VAR.md

 ### For lab today:

-Working with your group, use 10 years of data (start on Jan 1, 2007, and end on Jan 1, 2017) on a stock of your choice to:
+Working with your group, use the [Occupancy Detection](https://archive.ics.uci.edu/ml/datasets/Occupancy+Detection+) data to:
 - Fit a VAR model (use stationary data!)
-- Forecast 5 periods into the future, and send me your forecast
+- Forecast 10 periods into the future, and send me your forecast
-- Create a plot using the last 20 periods of in-sample data, and your 5-period forecast
+- Create a plot using the last 20 periods of in-sample data, and your 10-period forecast
-- Fit and Compare an ARIMA model to your VAR model
+- Fit and Compare an ARIMAX model to your VAR model (choose a variable to be your $y$ for the ARIMAX)